-In the field of distance and online education, traditional print-based materials have been converted into electronic files to be presented online (such as HTML or PDF) for many years now.
-The better examples of these materials also attempt to include different forms of multimedia enhancement so as to be more interactive, interesting and engaging for students.
-These multimedia enhancements could include, for example, video and audio elements, recorded lecture presentations (audio enhanced PowerPoints), interactive audio-enhanced diagrams and simulations, interactive quizzes and crosswords, and graphics.
-By using these different forms of media content knowledge can then be represented in ways that potentially mesh with (or cater for) different student learning styles; appealing to their individual modal preferences (Birch & Sankey 2008; Moreno & Mayer 2007).
-The concept of learning styles, in this context, simply proposes that "different people learn information in different ways" (Pashler, McDaniel, Rohrer & Bjork 2008, p.106), while the concept of modal preferences refers to the existence of study preferences; that is, "the fact that people will, if asked, volunteer preferences about their preferred mode of taking in new information and studying" (Pashler et al., 2008, p.106).
+In the field of distance education, traditional print-based materials are being converted to more interactive, multimodal, technology-mediated e-learning formats.
+Multimedia enhancements include, for example, video and audio elements, recorded lecture presentations, interactive audio-enhanced diagrams and simulations, interactive quizzes and crosswords, and graphics.
+Multimedia can be used to represent the content knowledge in ways that mesh with different learning styles and appeal to different modal preferences (Birch & Sankey, 2008; Moreno & Mayer, 2007).
+The concept of learning styles proposes that "different people learn information in different ways" (Pashler, McDaniel, Rohrer & Bjork, 2008, p.
+106).
+Modal preferences refers to the existence of study preferences; that is, "the fact that people will, if asked, volunteer preferences about their preferred mode of taking in new information and studying" (Pashler et al., 2008, p.
+106).